huaminghuangtw/Shortcutomation-Newsletter/2025/06/05/A Nighttime Routine I Do Every Day.md

 	4. Add the **“Run Shortcut”** action.
 	5. Select the [“Check Daily Screen Time”](https://www.icloud.com/shortcuts/f68941b5000448128495269faf596bc5) shortcut.

-In this AI age of abundant information, we need to become more conscious of our screen time.
+[Time is the most valuable asset on the planet.](https://paulgraham.com/vb.html) In this AI age of abundant information, it's so easy to fall into the endless scroll without even realizing it.
+We need to become more conscious of our screen time and use our phone with more intention.

 It's not about cutting your screen time overnight.